You're interested in becoming an au pair in Europe - what an exciting adventure!

 Additionally, some countries (and/or host families) may require au pairs to have prior childcare experience or basic first-aid training.

-What the requirements are will depend on the country you're planning to au pair in, an agency you're working with (if applicable), and the family that you'll be working for.
+What the requirements are depends on the country you're planning to au pair in, the agency you're working with (if applicable), and the family that you'll be working for.

 Do you need a visa to be an au pair in Europe?